 Corrections Mission Statement:

-Photos left to right: Commander Joe Barnett, Commander Paul Dougher, Sheriff Garry Lucas, Chief Ric Bishop, Commander Kim Beltran, and Commander Mike Anderson.
+From left to right: Commander Joe Barnett, Commander Paul Dougher, Sheriff Garry Lucas, Chief Ric Bishop, Commander Kim Beltran, and Commander Mike Anderson.

 Corrections Deputies provide supervision, custody and care of inmates in the Clark County Jail facilities.
 Duties include booking (facility admissions), searching and releasing prisoners, monitoring jail access, courtroom security, transport of inmates, inmate classification, and work release.
 They help in maintaining order in the day to day operation of the jail.
 It is not uncommon for staff to physically subdue a violent inmate and a day later try to protect that inmate from harming themselves.